Pineapple and beach in Zanzibar, Tanzania

 1. Using your mobile phone

-Most establishments have free Wi-Fi, though sometimes this is only available in the communal area, not your room.
-And when the Wi-Fi stops working, it can take days before it's fixed if you're somewhere rural.
+Most tourist accommodations have free Wi-Fi, though when on safari this is often only available in the communal area, not your bedroom.
+Note too that when the Wi-Fi stops working, it can take days before it's fixed if you're somewhere rural.

-Also, when travelling remotely, please be sensitive to the people and their culture.
-The most remote of the Maasai communities in the north, for instance, aren't familiar with photos and you should always request permission before taking a photo of them.
+Also, when travelling remotely, please be sensitive towards the local culture.
+Some of the most remote Maasai communities in the north, for instance, aren't overly familiar with photos and you should always request permission before taking a snap of them.

 Giraffes in Tanzania